BRICK WALLS

 ************ same gentleman (correct name unknown ~ can you help?)

 Hyndman, Pa., Oct.
 2— Elias E. Ball, 88, retired Bedford county farmer, died Monday noon at the home of his son, Luther Ball, Schellsburg, following an extended Illness.
 He was a native of Londonderry township.
 His wife, Mrs. Anna M. Ball, preceded him in death.
 Two sons survive — Charles A. Ball, Altoona. and Luther Ball.
 Three grandchildren also survive.
 Funeral services were conducted this afternoon at Schellsburg Lutheran Church by Rev. H. M. Petrea.
-Interment was In Schellsburg.
+Interment was in Schellsburg.

 The Cumberland Evening Times, October 2, 1940